uoftcprg/pokerkit/docs/simulation.rst

 Benchmarks
 ----------

-A diverse variant of games (9 variants) were played as part of the simulation benchmark on a single core of Intel Core i7-1255U with a 16GB of RAM and Python 3.11.5.
+A diverse variant of games (9 variants) were played as part of the simulation benchmark on a single core of Intel Core i7-1255U with 16GB of RAM and Python 3.11.5.

 ================= ========
 Metric            PokerKit